How to shoot epic food commericals

 In this video, we will walk you through the whole process: from how to make pancakes look fluffier to the post-production process that will make this food commercial look just like those you see on TV.
 We also tell you everything about our go-to setup!

-Watch the full clip below or continue scrolling for some important highlights of this production.
+Watch the full clip above or continue scrolling for some important highlights of this production.

 Choose a recipe and customize it to meet your needs